 In my 40 years serving as a nurse, I’ve experienced all kinds of clinical difficulties, tough workplace demands, and nearly unbearable hardships.
 Along the way, one thing has always kept me going: Whenever I think about the purpose of nursing practice, I think about what it looks like through the eyes of the patient.

-Diagnosed with juvenile rheumatoid arthritis (JRA) at 18 months, Hunt has spent more of her life as a patient than as a nurse.
-By the time she was 20, she had over 25 surgeries.
-She has lost sight in one eye, lost 18 inches of her colon, lost enough blood giving birth that she nearly died.
-She’s sat bedside with a loved one with 5.0 hemoglobin, uncertain of his fate.
+Diagnosed with juvenile rheumatoid arthritis (JRA) at 18 months, I have spent more of my life as a patient than as a nurse.
+By the time I was 20, I had over 25 surgeries.
+I’ve lost sight in one eye and lost enough blood giving birth that I nearly died.
+I’ve sat bedside with a loved one with 5.0 hemoglobin, uncertain of his fate.

 1. Taking time to talk can make all the difference